-Well, these days more grooms are taking on a larger role in the wedding-planning process and there isn’t much tsk-tsking going on.
-No longer is the Big Day perceived as simply the bride’s moment to shine—or her sole responsibility to create.
-In the 21st century, the wedding belongs to both bride and groom.
+Welcome to the 21st century.
+These days more grooms are taking on a larger role in the wedding-planning process and there isn't much tsk-tsking going on.
+No longer is the Big Day perceived as simply the bride's moment to shine—or her sole responsibility to create.
+The wedding belongs to both bride and groom.

 Why this change?
 Our culture has slowly shifted in ways that effect how people plan their weddings.
-As we all know, the age when most people marry nowadays is slightly older, couples often pay for their own weddings, and the majority of engaged women work full time at demanding jobs, just like their male counterparts.
-“Couples today are on an equal basis intellectually, financially, and time-wise.
-They really are a team,” says Carolyn Kinnaird, a wedding planner who has worked for Carefree Bride in San Rafael for the last 10 years.
-“About a third of the weddings we do are heavy on groom involvement, and in most of the rest, grooms take some interest in things like the budget, catering, bar and music.”
+As we all know, the age when most people marry nowadays is slightly older, couples often pay for their own weddings, and the majority of engaged women work full time at demanding jobs.
+"Couples today are on an equal basis intellectually, financially, and time-wise.
+They really are a team," says Carolyn Kinnaird, a wedding planner with Carefree Bride in San Rafael.
+"About a third of the weddings we do are heavy on groom involvement, and in most of the rest, grooms take some interest in things like the budget, catering, bar and music."

 Other wedding coordinators agree, and cite similar statistics for this growing trend.
 Apparently, over the last decade the involved mate has become standard, with men taking on some to all aspects of their wedding-day arrangements.
 For many twosomes, it comes down to which person has more time or flexibility in his or her schedule to devote to the numerous phone calls, meetings and decisions required to put together a marriage celebration.